 Update 2/16/2017: You can now obtain an e-visa through the Vietnamese government if you are a passport holder from one of 40 countries (yes, USA and UK are on the list).
 You're able to get a 30-day, single entry visa for $25 USD by applying through the Vietnam e-visa page.

-It supposedly is 2-year pilot period, so the process may change again in the future.
+It's supposedly a 2-year pilot period, so the process may change again in the future.
 If your country is not on the list or you are looking to get a mulitple entry visa or one for longer than 30 days, continue reading below.

 You've decided to travel to Vietnam.
 Great choice!
 There's so much to experience throughout this vast country, you'll never be bored!
 We even have a month-long backpacking itinerary for Vietnam filled with all the great things you can do, so you're planning is all done!